Growing Your Business

 For many, how you view your role and how your business views your role are often different (even if it’s your own business!).
 Role definition work creates clarity and purposefulness.
 This is abundantly clear if you are in career transition.
 Our coaching helps you through transitions, whether imposed or voluntary.

 Strategy is your clear plan of action around achieving the vision of the business.
 The articulation of strategy is your business plan, which contains your operational strategies.
 Operational strategies describe how you will implement and execute what is required to achieve your objectives.

-A useful way of thinking about marketing is “. . . . making promises through value proposition, enabling the fulfillment of individual expectations created by such promises.”
-(Journal of Marketing Theory).
-These are powerful words because it places the emphasis on our being able to communicate and then deliver on the promises we make.
-Marketing can include:
+A useful way of thinking about marketing is “. . . making promises through value proposition, and enabling the fulfillment of individual expectations created by such promises” (Journal of Marketing Theory).
+These are powerful words because it places the emphasis on your being able to communicate and then deliver on the promises you make.

 - Developing an Ideal Client strategy;

 - Designing and implementing ongoing client service interactions; and